rajgoel/reveal.js-plugins/chalkboard/README.md

 - Touch and hold for half a second, then move to wipe away previous drawings

 ### Keyboard
-- Click the 'DEL' key to clear the chalkboard </li>
+- Press the 'DEL' key to clear the chalkboard
-- Click the 'd' key to download chalkboard drawings</li>
+- Press the 'd' key to download chalkboard drawings
-- Click the 'BACKSPACE' key to delete all chalkboard drawings on the current slide</li>
+- Press the 'BACKSPACE' key to delete all chalkboard drawings on the current slide
+- Press the 'f' key to cycle colors forward
+- Press the 'g' key to cycle colors backward

 ## Playback